-- An information session for parents in July where they receive the Reception Information booklet and other key important documents which highlights school start and finish times, uniform and informs the Parents/Carers of the school's vision and mission. - Asking Parents/Carers to complete admission forms, medical form, disability form etc. (please see induction pack). - Asking Parents/Carers to sign permission slips for visits out of school, photographs of their child for assessment purposes and using the internet at school, prior to their children starting in Reception. - Asking Parents/Carers to complete an 'All About Me' activity with their child at a 1:1 meeting with the class teacher, where they will write a synopsis about their child including their likes and dislikes.
-This will form a display and the basis for our topic learning at the start of the Autumn Term. - Inviting children to three 'Stay and Play' sessions prior to joining the Academy so that they can spend time with their new teacher and the other adults within the school. - Inviting Parents/Carers, along with their child, to an initial consultation with the class teachers where they can discuss all of the little things which make their child unique and which will help the transition into the Academy to be a positive one.
+- An information session for parents in Summer Term where they receive the Reception Information booklet and other key important documents which highlights school start and finish times, uniform and informs the Parents/Carers of the school's vision and mission. - Asking Parents/Carers to complete admission forms, medical form, disability form etc. (please see induction pack). - Asking Parents/Carers to sign permission slips for visits out of school, photographs of their child for assessment purposes and using the internet at school, prior to their children starting in Reception. - Inviting children to 'Stay and Play' sessions prior to joining the Academy so that they can spend time with their new teacher and the other adults within the school. - Inviting Parents/Carers, along with their child, to an initial consultation with the class teachers where they can discuss all of the little things which make their child unique and which will help the transition into the Academy to be a positive one. - Inviting parents to attend informal meetings providing information about other areas of the curriculum, e.g. Early Reading, Maths, Phonics and Oracy. - Parents/Carers receive a report on their child's attainment and progress at the end of each school year.

-- Inviting parents to attend informal meetings providing information about other areas of the curriculum, e.g. Early Reading, Maths and Phonics. - Parents/Carers receive a report on their child's attainment and progress at the end of each school year. - Organising a range of activities throughout the year that encourage collaboration between child, school and Parents/Carers: Open afternoons, Art Exhibitions, Christmas Performances, Sports Day etc. - Parents/Carers are made aware of the curriculum and ongoing activities through the 'Class Dojo' app which explains what the children have done that week, what they are due to do the next week and also provides visuals to involve discussion at home.
+- Organising a range of activities throughout the year that encourage collaboration between child, school and Parents/Carers: Open afternoons, Art Exhibitions, Christmas Performances, Sports Day etc. - Parents/Carers are made aware of the curriculum and ongoing activities through the 'Class Dojo' app which explains what the children have done that week, what they are due to do the next week and also provides visuals to involve discussion at home.